chevereto/v3-docs/setup/container/bootstrapped.md

 ## Reference

-The [REFERENCE](https://github.com/chevereto/docker/blob/dev/REFERENCE.md) guide explains the Docker image provides and how it works.
+The [REFERENCE](https://github.com/chevereto/docker/blob/3.20/docs/REFERENCE.md) guide explains the Docker image provides and how it works.

 ## Compose

-The [COMPOSE](https://github.com/chevereto/docker/blob/dev/COMPOSE.md) guide contains the instructions for spawn the services using `docker-compose`.
+The [COMPOSE](https://github.com/chevereto/docker/blob/3.20/docs/COMPOSE.md) guide contains the instructions for spawn the services using `docker compose`.

 ## Dev

-The [DEV](https://github.com/chevereto/docker/blob/dev/DEV.md) guide outlines the process required to setup the development repository with Docker.
+The [DEV](https://github.com/chevereto/docker/blob/3.20/docs/DEV.md) guide outlines the process required to setup the development repository with Docker.